microsoft/WhatTheHack/011-InfraAsCode-ARM-DSC/Student/Guides/armChallenges.md

     + Clean code with neat parameter/variable values
     + Figuring out what Azure resources it takes to build a VM!

-## Challenge 6 - Configure a Web Server
+## Challenge 6 - Configure a Linux Web Server

 If you are continuing with the remaining ARM Template challenges, we assume you have deployed Linux VM in the last challenge.
 The remaining challenges focus on extending the ARM template with more complex infrastructure around Linux VMs.